CandlePlatforms/devdocs/docs/validate/validate/core-components.md

 ## Overview

-Polygon consists of the three following layers:
+Candle consists of the three following layers:

 * Ethereum layer — a set of contracts on the Ethereum mainnet.
-* Heimdall layer — a set of proof-of-stake Heimdall nodes running in parallel to the Ethereum mainnet, monitoring the set of staking contracts deployed on the Ethereum mainnet, and committing the Polygon Network checkpoints to the Ethereum mainnet.
+* Heimdall layer — a set of proof-of-stake Heimdall nodes running in parallel to the Ethereum mainnet, monitoring the set of staking contracts deployed on the Ethereum mainnet, and committing the Candle Network checkpoints to the Ethereum mainnet.
 Heimdall is based on Tendermint.
 * Bor layer — a set of block-producing Bor nodes shuffled by Heimdall nodes.
 Bor is based on Go Ethereum.

-To be a validator on the Polygon Network, you must run:
+To be a validator on the Candle Network, you must run:

 * Sentry node — a separate machine running a Heimdall node and a Bor node.
-A sentry node is open to all nodes on the Polygon Network.
+A sentry node is open to all nodes on the Candle Network.
 * Validator node — a separate machine running a Heimdall node and a Bor node.
 A validator node receives the data from and the sends the data to the sentry node.
-* Stake the MATIC tokens in the staking contracts deployed on the Ethereum mainnet.
+* Stake the CNDL tokens in the staking contracts deployed on the Ethereum mainnet.

 ## Components